Martiul/Final-Fantasy-XIII-2-Clock-Puzzle-Solver/README.md

 ﻿# Final-Fantasy-XIII-2-Clock-Puzzle-Solver
-This is a program I made to help solve a rather difficult puzzle in a video game. <br/><br/>
+This is a program I made to help solve a rather difficult puzzle in a video game using a simple backtracking algorithm. <br/><br/>
 To solve the puzzle, all circles around a clock must be activated.
 A circle can only be activated when a hand of the clock points to it, with the exception of the first activation, in which any circle can be activated. <br/><br/>
 Each circle contains a number n on it.
 When that circle is activated, the two hands of the clock move to the circles n positions away,